nay244/nay-zettel/Practical-Tips-to-Facilitate-Early-Reading.md

 # Practical Tips to Facilitate Early Reading

-As discussed in [[Optimal-Reading-Immersion---Narrow-Reading]], being able to read for your own personal enjoyment is one of the best ways to acquire a language.
+Being able to read for your own personal enjoyment is one of the best ways to acquire a language.

 However, especially when it comes to Japanese, there are quite a few obstacles